theprimarybrain/theprimarybrain.github.io/_posts/2024-03-13-Toddler-Curriculum-Map.md

 Under each header, you will see the skills we learn each week.
 It is so fun to watch our toddlers learn new skills through play based activities.
 I hope you enjoy watching your littles learn new skills as they play!

-## Our School Year Homeschool Preschool Calendar
+## A Year of Toddler Weekly Learning Themes

 ![School Year Calendar for Toddlers]({{ site.github.url }}/assets/img/toddler-curriculum-map-school-year-calendar.jpg)